paulfersi/remove-pdf-password/README.md

 ### License

-This code is released under the MIT License.
+This code is released under the [MIT License].
 Feel free to use, modify, and distribute it as you see fit.